Startup Business Loans With Bad Credit and No Collateral

 Can you get a business loan with your EIN number?

-You cannot get a business loan with just your Employer Identification Number (EIN).
+You cannot get a business loan with just your employer identification number (EIN).
 Lenders will also consider other factors such as your personal credit score, business credit history, revenue, and overall financial health.

 Photo credit: iStock/JLco – Julia Amaral

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.